Fast construction of irreducible polynomials over finite fields: Basic constructions

-Each of the two terms in the above sum can be computed as explained in the paragraph above.
+Each of the two terms in the above sum can be computed as explained in the answer of Question~$1$.
+Since $\Sigma_2(b)=1$ here, we already know that $\Sigma_1(b)$ is the good candidate.
+But we keep the more naive approach in mind.

-$\bullet$ \,\, Question $3$ is related to the following problem: we are given $\Sigma_k(b)$ for $k\in\{1,2\}$.
-We know that $\Sigma_k(b)$ belongs to the degree $d$ extension of $\bK$ inside $\bL[x]/(F(x))$.
-We want to compute its minimal polynomial $f(x)$ as a polynomial in $\bK[x]\subset \bL[x]$.
-One can apply a general algorithm for this task, such as the one given by Kedlaya and Umans~\cite{Umans08,UK}.
-See also Theorem \ref{th:mini} in Section \ref{subsection:comp} below.
-They show that it is possible to compute this minimal polynomial at the expense of $d^ {1+o(1)}\times (\log Q)^{1+o(1)}$ elementary operations.
-Thus the complexity is quasi-linear in $d$.
+Question $3$ is related to the following problem: we are given $\Sigma_k(b)$ for some $k\in\{1,2\}$.
+We know that $\Sigma_k(b)$ generates the degree $d$ extension of $\bK$ inside $\bL[x]/(F(x))$.
+Therefore its minimal polynomial $f(x)$ in the latter extension has coefficients in $\bK$.
+We want to compute this degree $d$ polynomial in $\bK[x]$.
+One can apply a general algorithm for this task, such as the one given by Kedlaya and Umans (\cite{Umans08,UK} and Theorem~\ref{th:mini} below).
+They show that it is possible to compute this minimal polynomial at the expense of $d^ {1+\varepsilon(d)}\times (\log Q)^{1+\varepsilon(q)}$ elementary operations.
+Thus, the complexity is quasi-linear in the degree $d$.